DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/teaching-as-a-career/career-progression.md

 title: "Career progression in teaching"
 heading: "Career progression in teaching"
 description: |-
-  Find out about all the opportunities for progression as a teacher, including early career support, salary progression, and professional qualifications.
+  Find out about the opportunities for progression as a teacher, including salary progression, professional qualifications, and mentorship.
 backlink: "../../"
 promo_content:
     - "/content/shared/quotes/quote-teaching-abigail"